 As the water on the south-western floodplains recedes the lodges in the area rely more on game drives and walking safaris.

 Game drives are generally not affected except at some camps where annual rains flood roads and bridges - forcing the use of more water activities.

 Be sure to read the Safari Holidays information to be sure that you are not trying to book something that is "out of season" Also read: Okavango Seasons

+Children on Botswana SafariMost lodges in Botswana have rules governing children on safari due to the fact that the lodges are in wilderness areas.
 Age limits vary from lodge to lodge with some lodges not accepting children younger than 16 and some taking children as young as 6.